AIMS-Ghana/python-course/_days/06_errors.md

 how are exceptions produced, how are exceptions handled, why exceptions instead of something else?

 ## Task: Have invalid arguments produce exceptions

-## PREP FOR NEXT SESSION

- - read about user input, file input